-According to Lightcast data, the most populous counties within our service area have the highest number of residents with disabilities.
-However, some of the less populated counties have high percentages of residents with disabilities as well.
+While the most populous counties within our service region have the highest numbers of people with disabilities, some of the less populated counties have higher percentages of populations with disabilities.
 Amongst this group are Navarro County (17.4%), Palo Pinto County (16.5%), Wise County (15.8%), and Hunt County(15.4%).